 In August 2004, we licensed our HIFU technology for the specific treatment of the "cervicofacial" lesions, including the thyroid, to Theraclion, a French company created by our former director of research and development.
-This license agreement allows for the payment of certain royalties calculated on the basis of Theraclion's future sales of devices.
-We determined that we could not invest in these specific applications at that time and this license agreement therefore allows Theraclion to pursue the development of HIFU for this application.
-We own no interest in Theraclion.
+On January 11, 2011, we extended the above license by granting Theraclion an exclusivity for the treatment of benign breast tumors and by granting a non-exclusive license for the treatment of malignant breast tumors.
+This license agreement provides for the payment of certain royalties calculated on the basis of Theraclion's future sales of devices.
+We determined that we could not invest in these specific applications at that time and this license agreement therefore allows Theraclion to pursue the development of HIFU for these applications.
+We own no interest in Theraclion.In December 2012, Theraclion obtained CE Marking for their HIFU device dedicated to the treatment of benign breast tumors.